cheginit/UHWorkshop/README.md

 # go to step 6.
 wget "https://repo.continuum.io/archive/Anaconda2-5.1.0-Linux-x86_64.sh"

 # 2- Install Anaconda.
-It is recommended not to add the PATH your
+It is recommended not to add it to the PATH
 # system permanently.
 bash Anaconda2-5.1.0-Linux-x86_64.sh

 # 3- Create an alias for loading Anaconda in bashrc file.
-Replace
+You can replace
-# the path with the directory specified during installation.
+# the path with the installation directory specified during installation.
 echo 'alias ana2="export PATH=$HOME/anaconda2/bin:$PATH"' >> ~/.bashrc

 # 4- Re-source bashrc to make the change.